-Editor’s note: This post has been updated as of Tuesday, March 28, 2023.
+Editor’s note: This post has been updated as of Thursday, August 31, 2023.
 Note that this list only reflects changes in effect beginning with the 2023-24 academic year.
-A list of changes for the 2021-22 changes can be found here while the changes for the current 2022-23 academic year can be found here.
-This article will be updated throughout the current academic year as more changes become known.
+The latest updated list beginning with 2024-25 can be found here.
+A list of changes for the 2021-22 changes can be found here while the changes for the 2022-23 academic year can be found here.
+This article will continue to be updated if any additional changes impacting the 2023-24 academic year occur.

 The calendar has shifted to July and with it is a new academic year.
 That means we can begin looking to the future for the changes happening for the next academic year in 2023-24.
 We will list the known changes for Division 1, Division 2, Division 3, and the NAIA below.
 This list will not include previous years’ changes from 2021-22, 2020-21, or earlier realignment moves.